jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 If you want to leave a relationship, admit that to yourself and do something about it.

 There is no universally correct path.
-There is only the path that works best for you and the only way to know that path is to admit to yourself that you need to start walking it.&nbsp;
+There is only the path that works best for you and the only way to know that path is to admit to yourself that you need to start walking it.

 ## Look for someone that you can disagree with